kamaludu/groqbash/SECURITY-en.md

 Temporary directories are created with:

 - `mktemp -d`
 - permissions `700`

-### ✔ Provider hardening
+## ✔ Hardened provider loading
-Before sourcing a provider module, GroqBash checks:
+Before sourcing a provider, GroqBash checks:

-- file exists
+- file existence
-- file is a regular file
+- regular file (not symlink)
-- file is not a symlink
-- owner matches the current user
+- owner matches current user
 - no group/world write permissions
-- directory is not world‑writable
+- directory not world‑writable
-- minimal TOCTOU mitigation via pre/post metadata checks
+- TOCTOU mitigation via pre/post checks

-### ✔ No hidden fallbacks
+## ✔ No hidden fallbacks
-Model selection is explicit and validated.
 If the model list is empty, GroqBash fails safely.

-### ✔ Minimal external dependencies
+## ✔ Minimal dependencies
 Only standard Unix tools are required.
-Optional tools (`jq`, `python3`) improve robustness but are not required.
+Optional tools (`jq`, `python3`) improve robustness.

 ---

 # 4. Known Limitations

 GroqBash is a Bash script, not a sandboxed runtime.
-The following limitations are inherent and expected:

-### ⚠ Residual TOCTOU risks
+## ⚠ Residual TOCTOU risks
-File checks and sourcing occur sequentially; Bash cannot eliminate TOCTOU entirely.
+Race conditions cannot be fully eliminated in Bash.

-### ⚠ Provider modules are code
+## ⚠ Providers are code
-Files under `extras/providers/` are **executed in your shell**.
+Files in `extras/providers/` are **executed in the shell**.
 They must be:

-- owned by you
+- owned by the user
 - not writable by others
 - stored in trusted directories

-### ⚠ Environment variables are trusted
+## ⚠ Environment variables are trusted
-Variables such as:
+Examples:

 - `GROQBASHEXTRASDIR`
 - `GROQBASHTMPDIR`
 - `GROQ_API_KEY`
 - `GROQ_MODEL`

-are treated as trusted configuration.

-### ⚠ JSON/SSE parsing is best‑effort
+## ⚠ JSON/SSE parsing is best‑effort
-GroqBash uses `sed`/`awk`/`grep` for parsing.
+Implemented using `sed`/`awk`/`grep`.
-This is robust for normal use but not equivalent to a full JSON parser.
+Robust for normal use, but not a full JSON parser.

-### ⚠ No multi‑user isolation
+## ⚠ No multi‑user isolation
-GroqBash does not attempt to isolate itself from other users on the same system.
+GroqBash does not attempt to isolate itself from other system users.

 ---

-# 5. Recommendations for Safe Usage
+# 5. Safe Usage Recommendations

-To ensure secure operation:

-### ✔ Keep GroqBash in a directory owned by you
+## ✔ Keep GroqBash in a directory you own
-Example:

-`sh
+`CODEON
 mkdir -p "$HOME/.local/bin"
-`
+CODEOFF`

-### ✔ Ensure extras directories are safe
+## ✔ Secure your extras directory

-`sh
+`CODEON
 chmod 700 "$GROQBASHEXTRASDIR"
 chmod -R go-w "$GROQBASHEXTRASDIR"
-`
+CODEOFF`

-### ✔ Never install provider modules from untrusted sources
+## ✔ Install providers only from trusted sources
-Provider modules are shell scripts executed directly.
+Providers are shell scripts executed directly.

-### ✔ Avoid running GroqBash on shared or hostile systems
+## ✔ Avoid shared or hostile environments
-GroqBash is not designed for multi‑tenant environments.
+GroqBash is not designed for multi‑tenant servers.

-### ✔ Use `--debug` only in trusted contexts
+## ✔ Use `--debug` only in safe environments
-Debug mode preserves temporary files, which may contain sensitive data.
+Debug mode preserves temporary files that may contain sensitive data.

 ---

-# 6. Reporting a Vulnerability
+# 6. Reporting Vulnerabilities

-If you discover a security issue, please report it privately.
+If you discover a security issue, report it **privately**.

-### Contact (private disclosure)
+### Private Disclosure Contact
 - **Email:** opensource​@​cevangel.​anonaddy.​me
 - **Subject:** `[GroqBash Security Report]`

-Please include:
+Include:

-- a clear description of the issue
+- clear description
-- steps to reproduce
+- reproduction steps
 - environment details (OS, Bash version, Termux/macOS/etc.)
-- whether the issue allows code execution, privilege escalation, or data exposure

-We aim to acknowledge reports within **72 hours**.
+- potential impact

+Typical response time: **within 72 hours**.

 ---

-# 7. Responsible Disclosure Policy
+# 7. Responsible Disclosure

-- Do **not** open public GitHub issues for security vulnerabilities.
+- Do not open public issues for vulnerabilities.
-- Do **not** publish details before a fix is released.
+- Do not publish details before a fix is available.
 - Coordinated disclosure is appreciated.
-- Credit will be given to reporters unless anonymity is requested.
+- Public credit is optional.

 ---